Industry-Wide Business Continuity Test

 Industry-wide tests follow a consistent format whereby firms submit test orders and transactions from their backup sites to markets and utilities.

 The scope of participation for test entities is detailed in the Summary of Components document.
-The document is a spreadsheet which lists all participating test entities, those scope of their testing and what environment they are operating out of, points of contact for advance planning, and pretesting opportunities.
+The document is a spreadsheet that lists all participating test entities, the scope of their testing and what environment they are operating out of, points of contact for advance planning, and pretesting opportunities.
 This document is regularly updated over the summer and fall leading up to the test.

 The test is supported by all major exchanges, markets and industry utilities.
 The exercise involves test transactions for commercial paper, equities, options, futures, fixed income, settlement, payments, Treasury auctions and market data.
-On the same day, the Futures Industry Association (FIA) leads the futures test component, and the Investment Industry Association (IIROC) will also hold a test for Canadian market participants.
+On the same day, the Futures Industry Association (FIA) leads the futures test component.

 SIFMA compiles and discloses aggregate test results (but not individual performance).